The Archbishop of Dublin

 - Safeguarding information as required by the National Safeguarding Office and the Garda Vetting Bureau;

-- Depending on your relationship with us we may also collect a range of different information about you including your name, contact details, date of birth, nationality, PPS number (where required by law), financial information (such as bank details), employment data and qualifications, information about your current involvement with the diocese, information on volunteer, CCTV recordings and photographs;
+- Depending on your relationship with the Archbishop and the diocesan office on his behalf, he may also collect a range of different information about you including your name, contact details, date of birth, nationality, PPS number (where required by law), financial information (such as bank details), employment data and qualifications, information about your current involvement with the diocese, information on volunteer, CCTV recordings and photographs;

 - Special category data which reveals your religious beliefs may also be collected and processed.